-- Lead and/or assist with planning work, criteria development, prioritization, feasibility and safety studies for sidewalks, trails and bicycle facilities.
-This includes plan implementation efforts of the Jessamine County Bike and Pedestrian Connectivity Study completed in FY-2017.
-Work with LFUCG agencies to develop data driven pedestrian system priority projects and utilize local funding and seek other funding sources to implement plans.
-Facilitate and assist with project development and provide input and project management on facility design for sidewalks, trails, bicycle facilities and roadway projects. - Review and provide input on new development applications to ensure bicycle and pedestrian circulation and connectivity with land use activity areas and the transportation network. - Lead and/or assist with funding applications for bicycle and pedestrian projects (e.g. TAP, CMAQ, etc.). - Lead and/or assist in developing and updating design and maintenance standards for pedestrian and bicycle facilities. - Maintain and update GIS database for existing and planned bicycle and pedestrian facilities. - Lead and assist in work to make the MPO area's transportation systems safer for pedestrians and bicyclists through work with the LFUCG Pedestrian Safety Working Group and the Bicycle Pedestrian Advisory Committee (BPAC).
+- Manage and/or assist with planning, prioritizing and implementing sidewalk, trail and bicycle facilities.
+This includes completing feasibility/safety studies and other project design work to advance BPMP projects.
+Focus areas in FY 2020 will include implementing the near-term/priority BPMP recommendations and priority projects from the Jessamine County Bike and Pedestrian Connectivity Study (completed in FY-2017). - Review and provide input on land use planning and new development applications to ensure bicycle and pedestrian circulation and connectivity.
+Work to update local zoning and subdivision regulations to increase bicycle and pedestrian-friendly design outcomes. - Lead and/or assist with funding applications for bicycle and pedestrian projects (e.g. TAP, CMAQ, etc.). - Lead and/or assist in developing and updating design and maintenance standards for pedestrian and bicycle facilities. - Maintain and update GIS database for existing and planned bicycle and pedestrian facilities. - Lead and/or assist in bicycle & pedestrian safety initiatives including the LFUCG Pedestrian Safety Working Group and public outreach efforts.